 A way to avoid probate of real estate is to properly sign and record a Transfer on Death Deed (TODD) before your death.
 The grantee of the TODD is given ownership after your death and a probate is not needed.
 See our fact sheet Transfer on Death Deeds.

-It is not always wise to avoid probate.
-Probate is not costly or lengthy unless your estate is big and complex, or your heirs fight over your estate.
+It is not always the best thing to avoid probate.
+Probate doesn't cost a lot or take very long, unless your estate is big and complex, or your heirs fight over your estate.
 Sometimes avoiding probate costs more than probate does.

 A good will helps avoid fights over your property in Probate Court.